tumaer/SciML/lecture/gradients.md

 * Forward-mode: More efficient for gradients of scalar-to-vector functions, i.e. $m >> n$
 * Reverse-mode: More efficient for gradients of vector-to-scalar functions, i.e. $m << n$

 As most loss functions in machine learning output a scalar value, reverse-mode differentiation is a very natural choice for these computations.
-A way to circumvent these issues of forward-mode differentiation, and simplify the technical infrastructure in the background, is to **compose** forward-mode with vectorization, or only compute an estimator of the gradient where multiple forward-mode samples are used.
+A way to circumvent these issues of forward-mode differentiation and simplify the technical infrastructure in the background is to **compose** forward-mode with vectorization or only compute an estimator of the gradient where multiple forward-mode samples are used.

 ## In-Depth Look